 Templo Mayor has some preserved walls and inner temples but everything is in a dilapidated state.
 They have a model of how the place once looked and it is sad the Spanish didn’t leave it alone.
 There is an attractive multi-level museum you can explore where you can see some relics and representations of the feathered serpent but it all leaves something to be desired.

 Visiting the world-famous Anthropology Museum the next day was a similar experience.
 The Museo Nacional de Antropología is said to be one of the best and beautiful museums in the world.
 It is at the edge of a large park that can be reached by subway.
 You have to walk for ten minutes or so to get there.

 There is room after room of well-made displays and awesome artifacts yet I realize even the best museums are essentially dead places.
-The artifacts are behind glass and in many cases you might as well look at photographs.
-So far, everything in Mexico seemed roped-off or guarded behind walls.
+The artifacts are behind glass and, as for some of the displays, you might as well look at photographs.
+So far, everything in Mexico seemed roped-off or guarded behind glass and steel.

 How could anyone solve the enigma of Quetzalcoatl if everything is beyond reach?
 I resolve to find something more tangible.